Family

 Under the Korean Civil Act, a wedding ceremony has no legal effect.
 Korean society attaches enormous cultural significance to ceremonies, and most Korean couples have one.
 But the ceremony is legally inert.

 The marriage report (혼인신고) is the legal act.
-Until it is filed and accepted at a district office, the couple has no married status in the eyes of Korean law, the Korea Immigration Service, or the National Health Insurance Service.
-An uncompleted registration means no spousal visa eligibility, no right to register as a dependent on the Korean spouse's health insurance, and no recognition in the Korean family registry.
+Until it is filed and accepted at a district office, the couple has no married status in the eyes of Korean law or the Korea Immigration Service.
+An uncompleted registration means no F-6 spouse-route eligibility and no recognition in the Korean family registry.

 This matters for foreign residents because it is easy to assume a ceremony you participated in completed the marriage.
 It did not.
 Registration is a separate trip to a government office with a specific set of documents.

-The registration process itself is quick, if your documents are in order.
-Same-day acceptance is common in straightforward cases at the counter; 정부24 lists the official processing window as up to 5 working days.
+The registration process is usually a counter filing if your documents are in order, but the office can review the documents before accepting the report.
 The legal effective date of the marriage is the date the registration is accepted and entered, not the date of any ceremony.

-For a full breakdown, regional price comparisons, and a budget calculator covering all six cost inputs, see the wedding costs in Korea guide.
+For a full breakdown, regional price comparisons, and a budget calculator, see the wedding costs in Korea guide.

 Visa implications by path